nguyenphuonguyentran/project-library-application/README.md

-**Notes**
+# Reader's Guild Library Management Application

+Welcome to the Reader's Guild Library Management Application, a humble system designed to streamline the process of managing books within a library.
+This application is built with Python and is structured around two core componenets: the **book.py** file, which defines the Book class and its associated methods, and the **library_app.py** file, which serves as the main appication and logic.

+## Notes
-_This repository is adapted from the original private repository of the project, created by @jasjot190 and owned by OOPMasters7 members, including:
+This repository is modified and adapted from the original private repository of the project jasjot190/Library_app, created by @jasjot190 and owned by OOPMasters7 members, including:
 - Naz Zaamout
 - Jasjot Singh
 - Abrarahemad Mohmediqbal Balashaikh
-- Nguyen Phuong Uyen Tran_
+- Nguyen Phuong Uyen Tran

-# Reader's Guild Library Management Application

-Welcome to the Reader's Guild Library Management Application, a humble system designed to streamline the process of managing books within a library.
-This application is built with Python and is structured around two core componenets: the **book.py** file, which defines the Book class and its associated methods, and the **library_app.py** file, which serves as the main appication and logic.

 ## Overview